kitten-panel - Man Page

 - --output-name <OUTPUT_NAME>

-On Wayland, the panel can only be displayed on a single monitor (output) at a time.
+The panel can only be displayed on a single monitor (output) at a time.
 This allows you to specify which output is used, by name.
 If not specified the compositor will choose an output automatically, typically the last output the user interacted with or the primary monitor.
+Use the special value list to get a list of available outputs.

-Set the name part of the WM_CLASS property (defaults to using the value from kitty --class)
+On X11 sets the name part of the WM_CLASS property on X11, when unspecified uses the value from kitty --class on X11.

 - --focus-policy <FOCUS_POLICY>

 On a Wayland compositor that supports the wlr layer shell protocol, specify the focus policy for keyboard interactivity with the panel.
 Please refer to the wlr layer shell protocol documentation for more details.
+Note that different Wayland compositors behave very differently with exclusive, your mileage may vary.
+On macOS, exclusive and on-demand are currently the same.
 Default: not-allowed Choices: exclusive, not-allowed, on-demand

 - --exclusive-zone <EXCLUSIVE_ZONE>

 On a Wayland compositor that supports the wlr layer shell protocol, request a given exclusive zone for the panel.
 Please refer to the wlr layer shell documentation for more details on the meaning of exclusive and its value.
-If --edge is set to anything else than none, this flag will not have any effect unless the flag --override-exclusive-zone is also set.
+If --edge is set to anything other than center or none, this flag will not have any effect unless the flag --override-exclusive-zone is also set.
 If --edge is set to background, this option has no effect.
+Ignored on X11 and macOS.
 Default: -1

 For internal debugging use.